cacheung/aepsdk-edgeidentity-android/README.md

 **Run demo application**

+The demo app is required to have an AdMob app ID setup.

-Once you opened the project in Android Studio (see above), select the `app` runnable and your favorite simulator and run the program.
+Once you opened the project in Android Studio (see above), browse to `app/res/value/secrets.xml` .
+Follow the information to setup and enter an AdMob app ID.

+Add App Environment ID to `app/.../EdgeIdentityApplication.kt`.

+Select the `app` runnable with your favorite simulator and run the program.

 **View the platform events with Assurance**